jmuehlig/perf-cpp/docs/sampling-export-to-perf.md

 # Analyzing Samples with Linux Perf Tools

-Export collected samples into the standard `perf-cpp.data` file format for analysis with `perf report`, `perf mem report`, and flame graph generators.
+Export collected samples into the `perf.data` format used by the Linux perf tools for analysis with `perf report`, `perf mem report`, and flame graph generators.
+The examples below write to a file named `perf-cpp.data` to avoid clashing with files produced by `perf record`.

 > [!TIP]
 > See the example: **[perf_record.cpp](https://github.com/jmuehlig/perf-cpp/tree/dev/examples/sampling/perf_record.cpp)**.